ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 H3_SETTINGS_ERROR.
 In all cases, the maximum permitted value of the H3_DATAGRAM SETTINGS parameter is 1.

+It is RECOMMENDED that implementations that support receiving HTTP Datagrams using QUIC always send the H3_DATAGRAM SETTINGS parameter with a value of 1, even if the application does not intend to use HTTP Datagrams.
+This helps to avoid "sticking out"; see {{security}}.

 ## Note About Draft Versions